tenjin/tenjin-ios-sdk/README.md

 ```

-If you are running non-SKAdNetwork campaigns you can also send the equivalent conversion values to our servers.
+If you are running non-SKAdNetwork campaigns, you can also send the equivalent conversion values to our servers.
 For example:

 ```objectivec